ska-sa/mkat_fpga_tests/README.md

 Options:
   -h, --help            show this help message and exit -v, --verbose         Be more verbose
   -q, --quiet           Be more quiet
   --nose=NOSE_ARGS      Additional arguments to pass on to nosetests.
+                        eg: --nosetests "-x -s -v" --acceptance          Will only run test marked '@site_acceptance' or  if in the Karoo(site) then also @site_only tests --instrument-activate
+                        launch an instrument. eg:
+                        ./run_cbf_tests.py -v --instrument-activate --4A4k
-                    eg: --nosetests "-x -s -v" --acceptance      Will only run test marked '@site_acceptance' or  if in the Karoo(site) then also @site_only tests --dry_run         Do a dry run.
-Print commands that would be called --4A4k            Run the tests decorated with @instrument_bc8n856M4k --4A32k           Run the tests decorated with @instrument_bc8n856M32k --8A4k            Run the tests decorated with @instrument_bc16n856M4 --8A32k           Run the tests decorated with @instrument_bc16n856M32k --16A4k           Run the tests decorated with @instrument_bc32n856M4k --16A32k          Run the tests decorated with @instrument_bc32n856M32k --quick           Only generate a small subset of the reports --no_html         Do not generate the html output --no_slow         Exclude tests decorated with @slow in this test run --report=REPORT   Only generate the reports.
+  --dry_run             Do a dry run.
+Print commands that would be called as
+                        well as generatetest procedures --4A4k                Run the tests decorated with @instrument_bc8n856M4k --4A32k               Run the tests decorated with @instrument_bc8n856M32k --8A4k                Run the tests decorated with @instrument_bc16n856M4 --8A32k               Run the tests decorated with @instrument_bc16n856M32k --16A4k               Run the tests decorated with @instrument_bc32n856M4k --16A32k              Run the tests decorated with @instrument_bc32n856M32k --quick               Only generate a small subset of the reports --no_html             Do not generate the html output --with_pdf            Generate PDF report output --no_slow             Exclude tests decorated with @slow in this test run --report=REPORT       Only generate the reports.
 No tests will be run.
+Valid options are: local, jenkins, skip and results.
+                        'results' will print the katreport[_accept].json test
+                        results
-Valid options are: local, jenkins, skip and results. 'results' will print the katreport[_accept].json test results --clean           Cleanup reports from previous test run.
-Reports are replaced by default without --clean.
+  --clean               Cleanup reports from previous test run.
+Reports
+                        are replaced by default without --clean.
 Clean is useful with --quick to only generate the html of the test run report
   --dev_update          Do pip install update and install latest packages
 ```